Website Development - Project Summaries

 We built their original site about 1998, and it slowly evolved into a very complex and

-the overall layout and user experience, as this site is a crucial element in the
+overall layout and user experience, as this site is a crucial element in the nationwide

-nationwide marketing of NETA’s educational and certification programs for physical
+marketing of NETA’s educational and certification programs for physical fitness

 Kiwanis Ski Club

-skiers in flight for a distance longer than one and one half football fields.
-This one
+flight for a distance longer than one and one half football fields.
+In January of 2016, we

 St Paul Ski Club

-website for an outstanding ski jumping club with a strong junior program.
-We do all
+This is the website for an outstanding ski jumping club with a strong junior program.
+We

-of their support, updating news items on the front page, and keeping their schedule
+do all of their support, updating news items on the front page, and keeping their

-page current, with links to results of local competitions.
-Some less-visited pages
+schedule page current, with links to results of local competitions.
+Since they are

 Opulent Art Studio